Comfetch: Federated Learning of Large Networks on Constrained Clients via Sketching: Preliminaries and Problem Setup

-\textbf{Count Sketch. }The crux of \texttt{Comfetch} is using the Count Sketch data structure to compress each layer's weights.
-In this paper, we deal with networks whose weights are representable as matrices.
-Briefly, the Count Sketch data structure contains a collection of $k$ pairwise-independent hashing maps $h_i:[d]\rightarrow [c]$ for $i\in[k]$, each of which is paired with a sign map $s_i:[d]\rightarrow \{\pm 1\}$, for $i\in[k]$.
+The crux of \texttt{Comfetch} is using the count sketch to compress layer weights.
+Briefly, the count sketch data structure contains a collection of $k$ pairwise-independent hashing maps $h_i:[d]\rightarrow [c]$ for $i\in[k]$, each of which is paired with a sign map $s_i:[d]\rightarrow \{\pm 1\}$, for $i\in[k]$.
 Each hash function/sign map pair is used to project a $d$-dimensional vector $x$ into a smaller $c$-dimensional space, which we refer to as a sketch.
 Through an ``unsketch'' procedure (detailed in Appendix \ref{appendixcountsketch}), we use the $k$ sketches to create a $d$-dimensional approximation $\hat{x}$ of $x$.
-To develop a sketch of a matrix, we apply a Count Sketch to each row of the weight matrix.
-Our method is generalizable to tensorial weights, but these require higher-order count sketches (HCS); we refer the reader to Appendix \ref{appendixcountsketch} for further treatment of HCS.
+To develop a sketch of a weight matrix, we apply a count sketch to each row of the weight matrix.
+Our method is generalizable to tensorial weights, but these require higher-order count sketches (HCS) (see \ref{appendixcountsketch}).